binarynoise/XposedModulets/BetterBluetoothDeviceSort/README.md

 # Better Bluetooth device sort

-Sorts Bluetooth devices by name instead of whatever it does.
+This Xposed module sorts Bluetooth devices by name instead of last connected to get a stable order.
-It does not always work, but please don't ask me why.
+Takes effect in the settings app and the media device picker.